Biddulph Grange is the garden of gardens

 The garden was the vision of one man, James Bateman who, from 1841, spent more than twenty years collecting plants from all over the world.
 Bateman didn't go on many of the expeditions himself, instead he employed plant hunters who sent the specimens back to him by sea.

-These were brought together at Biddulph amid rockwork, topiary, tree-stumps and an extraordinary collection of eclectic garden buildings designed by Bateman and Edward Cooke.
+The plants and trees were brought together at Biddulph amid rockwork, topiary, tree-stumps and an extraordinary collection of eclectic garden buildings designed by Bateman and Edward Cooke.

 We have restored the Grade 1 listed garden to its Victorian heyday using contemporary descriptions and plans supported by archaeological evidence - the aim being to restore it as closely as possible to James Bateman’s original vision.
 The main source of inspiration and guidance for the restoration is an 1862 description of the gardens by Edward Kemp.
 First published in the Gardeners Chronicle, it is the only detailed description of the garden and grounds.

 Go on a global expedition